nurjan84/RxContacts/README.md

 [![](https://jitpack.io/v/nurjan84/RxContacts.svg)](https://jitpack.io/#nurjan84/RxContacts)

 Reading almost all fields of the contacts.
+You can set limit and offset to make pagination.

 don't forget ask for permission